Simsys/fchashmap/readme.md

 which gets along without memory allocation and is no_std compatible.
 Since I am learning Rust anyway, I decided to write my own hashmap.

-For the realization of the Hasmap I started from the above mentioned papers.
+For the realization of the hashmap I started from the above mentioned papers.
 For the implementation I got many ideas from the Japarics Heapless::FnvIndexMap.
 I found that this HashMap also uses Robin Hood hashing and I ended up with almost the same solution.
-Anyway, FcHashMap is unfortunately almost 200 bytes bigger but still about 10% faster than.
+Anyway, FcHashMap is unfortunately almost 200 bytes bigger but still about 10% faster than FnvIndexMap.
 Which realization is better to understand and maintain, please let everyone decide for himself.
 Many thanks to the authors of FnvHashMap for the many useful inspirations.

-# License
+## License

 Licensed under either of Apache License, Version 2.0 or MIT license at your option.